9.4. Internal Layout of XLOG Record

 The Header Portion of XLOG Record in versions 9.5 or later.

-In versions 9.5 or later, one variable (xl_len) has been removed the XLogRecord structure to refine the XLOG record format, which reduced the size by a few bytes.
+In versions 9.5 or later, the xl_len variable was removed from the XLogRecord structure to refine the format and reduce the size by a few bytes.

 typedef struct XLogRecord